 Creation Order for Israel

-A Sign In the Heavens and On Earth
+A Sign in the Heavens and on Earth

 Mercy for Israelites